mbaeumer/mbaeumer.github.io/_posts/2017-07-16-python-strings.markdown

 # Testing for string equality
 {% highlight python %}
 lorem2 = "lorem ipsum"
-if lorem == 'lorem ipsum':
+if lorem == "lorem ipsum":
   print("The strings are equal")
 else:
   print("The strings are not equal")
 {% endhighlight %}

-# Checking if a string contains certain characters
+This check is quite simple, but somewhat incorrect as it is case-sensitive.
+If you want to compare two strings without case-sensitivity, the following is more suitable:
 {% highlight python %}
+lorem2 = "lorem ipsum"
+if lorem.lower() == lorem2.lower():
+  print("The strings are equal")
+else:
+  print("The strings are not equal")
+{% endhighlight %}

+# Checking if a string contains a certain substring
+{% highlight python %}
 print("m" in lorem)
 print("a" in lorem)
 {% endhighlight %}

+This will return true, if the string contains the substring in question.

 # Checking at which index a certain substring appears
 {% highlight python %}